-The aforementioned places might have become a makeshift office due to the changing circumstances, but looking at the public response, they might continue to be preferred by remote workers in the future too.
+The aforementioned places might have become makeshift offices due to the changing circumstances.
+But looking at the public response, they might continue to be preferred by remote workers in the future too.
 We might soon have a ‘workation’ tour provider too!

 Continue Reading: Home Office Solutions for Working From Home in 2021